burnick/exam-test/README.md

   1. yarn dev /start
   2. yarn test --verbose

+  Application is using
+    - typescript
+    - context api
-  Application is using typescript,  context api, redux with redux persist (even hard reload the data is still there), logout to reset or clear your browsers cache using react-testing library for testing yup and formik for form validation prettier for code formatting
+    - redux with redux persist (even hard reload of browser, the data is still there)
+    - yup (validations)
+    - formik (form)
+    - prettier and eslint
+    - react-testing library

+  Logout to reset or clear your browsers cache

 # Getting Started with Create React App